wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-capricorn.md

 However, things go wrong when the dinosaurs break free and create chaos, but the main characters manage to survive against all odds and are rescued by an extraction team at the end of the movie, a pattern that continues in the series.
 The film series is known for its skeptical view of scientific progress and human hubris, inspired by Michael Crichton's 1990 novel of the same name.

-Here's the connection: What happened at the start of the Age of Capricorn could have been taken straight from the pages of Jurassic Park.
+Here's the connection: According to the Wheel of Heaven hypothesis, based on the revelations made by Yahweh to Raël, what happened at the start of the Age of Capricorn could have been taken straight from the pages of Jurassic Park: In this scenario, a group of visionary scientists create a new and potentially dangerous species through genetic engineering, which ultimately leads to a catastrophic outcome and endangers their research.

 ## Once upon a time

+Obviously, Jurassic Parc is fictional and no research institution has been in the news for having synthetized an extinct or even a new species of life lately.
+The events that we're about to discuss are to be situated in a totally different day and age.
+According to Yahweh, while transmitting his recollections on how things got rolling in the very beginning:

 > Some 22,000 years ago, your creators decided to start their work on Earth, and everything that has happened since was anticipated because the movement of the galaxy implies this knowledge.